Why hold bonds for retirement?

 Q – The stock market seems to go up 20% in many years, so why would anyone have bond funds in their retirement portfolio when saving for retirement if they yield 4% or less?

 Later in retirement, bonds can provide income without reducing the principal.
 If you only need 2% or 3% from your retirement savings plus Social Security to live on, then a high-quality 4% bond fund looks pretty good.
-And, I’ll point out that stocks will have many years with negative returns, which happens less often with bond investments.
+Additionally, I’ll note that stocks will experience many years with negative returns, which is less common with bond investments.